I Had An Accident At Work What Are My Rights?

-The above question is always the first question in the mind of every worker after getting involved in an accident at work.
+The question “I Had An Accident At Work What Are My Rights?” is always the first question in the mind of every worker after getting involved in an accident at work.
+This question is not misplaced, as every employee needs to know their right after the accident.

-As every employee is saddled with duty of responsibility, all employers are saddled with the duty of care to ensure the health and safety of their employees at work.
+As every employee is saddled with the duty of responsibility, all employers are saddled with the duty of care to ensure the health and safety of their employees at work.

-This question is what is covered in workers compensation.
+This question is what is covered in workers’ compensation.
 Workers compensation law is a system of rules in every state designed to pay the expenses of employees who are harmed while performing job-related duties.

 Your employer is legally required to pay you statutory sick pay (SSP) and also to give you the time off that you need to recover from your accident.